Tribal Libraries web banner

 The process starts with identifying the services you need and then submitting a request for competitive bids (FCC Form 470) for those services (and equipment) to USAC.
 USAC will then post these requests on its website for service providers to bid on.

 After waiting at least 28 days and evaluating all of the bids received, you then select the most cost-effective eligible services and equipment using price as the primary factor.
+Other factors may be considered in your bid evaluation process, but price of the eligible services and equipment must be the most heavily weighted factor.

-After you sign a contract or establish a service agreement, you may then seek E-Rate support for the requested services and equipment by submitting an application (FCC Form 471) within the annual filing window.
+After you sign a contract or establish a service agreement, you may then seek E-Rate support for the requested services and equipment by submitting an application (FCC Form 471) within the annual application filing window.

 After reviewing the applications, USAC will issue you a funding commitment decision letter (FCDL) and you can start to receive E-Rate support on the services and equipment USAC has approved.